John Mecklin (journalist)

 John Mecklin is a journalist, novelist and editor, who specializes in narrative journalism.
-He was the editor-in-chief of Miller-McCune, a national public policy magazine named after its founder, Sara Miller McCune.
+He was the editor-in-chief of Miller-McCune, a national public policy magazine.
 Mecklin is currently the editor of the Bulletin of the Atomic Scientists.

 Career

-After growing up in the Midwest, Mecklin enrolled at Indiana University, where he graduated with a B.A. in psychology.
+After growing up in the Midwest, Mecklin enrolled at Indiana University Bloomington, where he graduated with a Bachelor of Arts in Psychology.
 From January 1984 to June 1992, he worked as an investigative reporter for the Houston Post.
-He then matriculated at Harvard University’s Kennedy School of Government, graduating in 1993 with a master's degree in public administration.
-Subsequently, he assumed a variety of leadership positions in public interest magazine journalism:
+He then matriculated at Harvard University's Kennedy School of Government, graduating in 1993 with a master's degree in public administration.
+Subsequently, he assumed a variety of leadership positions in public interest magazine journalism.